head-gardener/void/README.md

 # Void
-Who the hell forked this shit.
+Who the hell forked this.

 # Deps
 - haskell stuff